SinonCuriosus/BNP_BuildingPairTradingModel/README.md

 1. Long

     Asumming the 3 companies have stable financials although solely 1 showed to be strong in strong in earnings (ASML.SA vs BESI.SA and BN.PA), we have used 2 EMA curves.
 One to analyse monthly stock behavior and other to analyse weekly stock behavior.

     Given the first phrase we assumed that we solely assumed **potencial entry points** in a stock once it's Price < EMA_short AND Price < EMA_long.

     They would be **effective entry points** if the RSI would detect an oversold condition of those stocks bellow 30 within the last 40 days.

 2. Short

-price > EMA_long AND price > EMA_short AND RSI > 50
+    Criteria: price > EMA_long AND price > EMA_short AND RSI > 50

 Would consider the stock as overbought and would short it.

+- Exit Signal:

 **NOTE**
-I do not like to short because:
+Dangers of shorting:
 1. It potentially and theoretically may bring infinite losses.
 2. THe gains are theoretically limited to the price of the stock.
 <p align="center">